ertheis/iBeacon-Basics/README.md

     self.identity.text = self.region.identifier
 }
 ```
-Here we simply use the properties we defined for the region to update the user interface.
+Once again, updateInterface() simply uses the properties we defined for the region to update the user interface.

 ```swift
 @IBAction func transmitBeacon(sender : UIButton) {